needle-mirror/com.unity.recorder/Documentation~/RecordingTimelineTrack.md

 To record multiple types of data at the same time, you must use multiple Recorder Tracks.

+>**Notes:**
+>* Only Mono or Stereo audio recording is supported.
+If a non-supported speaker mode is selected in **Project Settings** > **Audio** > **Default Speaker Mode**, Recorder Clips that include audio are skipped in Play mode.
+>* During Play mode, while the play head is over a Recorder Clip that records audio, the audio signal is sent to the Recorder, not to your system's audio output.

 ## Setting up a Recorder Clip

 To set up a recording session in a Timeline instance: